 Matt might not be falling head over heels for Phinn, but she's still one of his best and most trusted friends back in the village.
 He does highly respect her and value their friendship, which is the only reason he's looking for a plan here.
-Were it most other situations, he'd certainly rather not do anything for a group of soldiers who might recognize him and bring him in, of course.
-Especially not when Bnorm's the problem.
+Were it most other situations, he'd certainly rather much more wisely leave.
+Especially when Bnorm is involved.

 A recurring element with Matt is that, while he does have his own knife (as evidenced with the demon chicken earlier), he doesn't always carry it with him, and he's more than willing to "borrow" swords as he needs them.
 This just seems logical to me.
-He's not really a swordfighter (more on that during the fight with Stephanie later) and doesn't feel it beneficial to look conspicuous with a large sword on his person at all times, but he can at least use one to help with evasive action if need be.
+He's not really a swordfighter (more on that during the fight with Stephanie later) and doesn't feel it's beneficial to look conspicuous with a large sword on his person at all times, but he can at least use one to help with evasive action if need be.
 Or if he just needs something sharp.
 Turns out it doesn't take much swordplay skill to cut a rope with a sharp object.